openvinotoolkit/training_extensions/docs/source/tutorials/base/deploy.rst

 How to deploy the model
 =======================

-This guide shows, how to deploy a model trained in previous stage.
+This guide shows, how to deploy a model trained in the previous stage.
-It provides the exported model together with self-contained python package, a demo application to port and infer it outside of this repository.
+As a result of this step, we'll get the exported model together with the self-contained python package, a demo application to port and infer it outside of this repository.

-To be specific, this tutorial uses as an example the object detection ATSS model trained and expoted in previuos step and located in ``outputs/openvino``.
+To be specific, this tutorial uses as an example the object detection ATSS model trained and exported in the previuos step and located in ``outputs/openvino``.

-1. Activate virtual environment created in previous step.
+1. Activate the virtual environment created in the previous step.

 .. code-block::